kijungyoon/kijungyoon.github.io/research.md

 <br>

-We are currently seeking highly motivated individuals pursuing PhD degree to join our research team.
-Our primary objective is to find candidates who are deeply passionate about the field of AI and possess a strong drive to contribute to cutting-edge advancements in machine learning.
+We are currently seeking highly motivated individuals pursuing PhD degree to join our research team:

 <b>Key Responsibilities:</b>